TheodoraNell/Election-Analysis/README.md

 Performing an audit on election data using Python

 ## Overview
-The Purpose of this audit is to confirm congressional election results and create a deatailed report of key metrics from the voting data.
-Additonal analysis is performed to provide insight into county-specific voting trends as well as voter turnout.
+The Purpose of this audit is to confirm congressional election results and create a detailed report of key metrics from the voting data.
+Additional analysis is performed to provide insight into voter turnout by county.

 ## Election-Audit Results